 We service a large and diversified account base of over 12,000 accounts consisting of consumer goods, food and beverage, manufacturing and retail customers.
-From the date of this report, no single customer and no strategic operating partner represented more than 10% of our consolidated net revenues, reducing risks associated with any particular industry, geographic or customer concentration.
+For the annual period up to the date of this report, no single customer and no strategic operating partner represented more than 15% of our consolidated revenue, reducing risks associated with any particular industry, geographic or customer concentration.
+For the year ended June 30, 2020, revenue from one customer of our US operating segment represents approximately \$127 million, or 14.8%, of the Company's consolidated revenues.